 In its WTO accession agreement, China committed to make available translations of all of its trade-related laws, regulations and other measures at all levels of government in one or more of the WTO languages, i.e., English, French and Spanish.
-To date, however, China has focused only on translations of trade- related laws and administrative regulations, and China is years behind in translating these measures.
-At the July 2014 S&ED meeting, China committed that it will extend its translation efforts to include not only trade-related laws and administrative regulations but also trade-related departmental rules.
-The United States is pressing China to ensure that a translation normally is made available before a measure’s implementation, as required by China’s WTO accession agreement.
+Prior to 2014, China had only compiled translations of trade- related laws and administrative regulations (into English), but not other types of measures, and China was years behind in publishing these translations.
+At the July 2014 S&ED meeting, China committed that it would extend its translation efforts to include not only trade-related laws and administrative regulations but also trade-related departmental rules.
+Subsequently, in March 2015, China issued a measure requiring trade-related departmental rules to be translated into English.
+This measure also provides that the translation of a departmental rule normally must be published before implementation.
+The United States is pressing China to ensure that it similarly publishes translations of trade-related laws and administrative regulations before implementation, as required by China’s WTO accession agreement.

 In addition to the area of transparency, several other areas of China’s legal framework can adversely affect the ability of the United States and U.S. exporters and investors to access or invest in China’s market.
-Key areas include administrative licensing, competition policy, commercial dispute resolution, labor laws and laws governing land use.
+Key areas include administrative licensing, competition policy, the treatment of non- governmental organizations (NGOs), commercial dispute resolution, labor laws and laws governing land use.
 Corruption among Chinese government officials, enabled in part by China’s incomplete adoption of the rule of law, is also a key concern.

 Despite numerous changes made by the Chinese government since the issuance of the Third Plenum Decision in November 2013, U.S. companies continue to encounter significant problems with a variety of administrative licensing processes in China, including processes to secure product approvals, investment approvals, business expansion approvals, business license renewals and even approvals for routine business activities.
 While U.S. companies are encouraged by the overall reduction in license approval requirements and the focus on decentralizing licensing approval processes, U.S. companies report that these efforts have only had a marginal impact on their licensing experiences so far.

 Chinese regulatory authorities’ implementation of China’s Anti-monopoly Law poses multiple challenges.
-One key concern relates to how the Anti-Monopoly Law will be applied to state-owned enterprises, given that a provision in the Anti- Monopoly Law protects the lawful operations of state-owned enterprises and government monopolies in industries deemed nationally important.
-To date, China has enforced the Anti- monopoly Law against state-owned enterprises, but concerns remain that enforcement against state- owned enterprises will be more limited.
+One key concern relates to how the Anti-monopoly Law will be applied to state-owned enterprises, given that a provision in the Anti- monopoly Law protects the lawful operations of state-owned enterprises and government monopolies in industries deemed nationally important.
+To date, China has enforced the Anti- monopoly Law against state-owned enterprises, and it has stated that this law applies to state-owned enterprises, but U.S. industry continues to express concerns that enforcement against state-owned enterprises will be more limited.

 On the bilateral front, the United States will continue to pursue robust engagement with China at all levels of government focused on producing practical and meaningful outcomes.
 The United States will also take full advantage of multilateral venues such as the WTO to engage China.
 Key goals of this engagement will include ensuring that the benefits of China’s WTO commitments are fully realized by the United States and other WTO members, and that trade frictions that may arise in the U.S.-China trade relationship are effectively resolved.